-- For AF triggered EAS rediscovery, the AF may indicate the EAS rediscovery for the impacted applications, which are identified by Application Identifier(s), to the SMF via the AF influence on traffic routing procedure.
+- For AF triggered EAS rediscovery, the AF may indicate the EAS rediscovery for the impacted applications, which are identified by Application Identifier(s) or FQDN(s), to the SMF via the AF influence on traffic routing procedure.

 The SMF sends PDU Session Modification Command (EAS rediscovery indication, [impact field]) to UE.
 The EAS rediscovery indication indicates to refresh the cached EAS information.
 The impact field is used to identify which EAS(s) information need to be refreshed.
 The impact field includes the L-DN information corresponding to the impacted EAS(s), which are identified by FQDN(s) or IP address range(s) of the old EAS(s).
 If the impact field is not included, it means all EAS(s) information associated with this PDU Session need to be refreshed.